sikevin/memory/README.md

-# memory
+# Memory
-Memory game in React
+Memory game with React